 Once configured, that external device can be selected as a source on the Control Panel.
-If a DDR or VTR it can be directly controlled from the System Bar, Device Control Module, Multi-Function Module, or from the K-Frame Menu Panel, as well as via EMEM.
+If a DDR or VTR it can be directly controlled from the System Bar, Device Control Module, Multi-Function Module, the Installation & Service Manual Menu Panel, and E-MEM.

-PBus and GPI control of external devices is generally accomplished by the operator using EMEM.
+PBus and GPI control of external devices is generally accomplished by the operator using E-MEM.
 PBus and GPI triggers can be manually tested from the GV Switcher menu application, and Macros can be created to allow triggering using Control Panel buttons.

-Routing System configuration with K-Frame involves establishing communications between the K-Frame and Routing control systems, assigning Router destinations to sources, and identifying which Router sources will be accessible to the system.
+Routing System configuration with Installation & Service Manual involves establishing communications between the Installation & Service Manual and Routing control systems, assigning Router destinations to sources, and identifying which Router sources will be accessible to the system.